 What is your name, where are you from, and what college are you attending?

-What classes did you take, and which was your favorite?
+What classes are you taking, and which is your favorite?

-What advice do you have for students with disabilities who want to go to college, and their families?
+What advice do you have for students with disabilities who want to go to college?

 I would tell them yes, for sure, give it a shot and try it out.
 Because college is a great opportunity for students with disabilities and you can become more independent.

 What about parents of students of students with disabilities, do you have advice for them?

 I would say absolutely, your child should go to college.